alinematollahi/alinematollahi/README.md

  - `Git` & `GitHub` good

  ## 🤔 ABOUT ME
- I am an Electrical Engineer in Micro and Nano Electronic Devices.
- Due to my interest in developing, I decided to change my working field.
- Therefore, I took online courses to learn web developing for more than one year.
+ I am an Electrical Engineer in Micro and Nano Electronic Devices.\n Due to my interest in developing, I decided to change my working field.\n Therefore, I took online courses to learn web developing for more than one year.